JamesDHW/Article---Ionic-Bluetooth-Plugin/README.md

-# Cross platform Ionic native plugin tutorials
+# Ionic cross-platform native plugin tutorial

+This is a tutorial to set up for a project to create a cross platform bluetooth mobile app using [Google's Nearby Messages](https://developers.google.com/nearby/messages/overview).

-If you haven't used Ionic before, you'll need to download the CLI tool.
+If you haven't used [Ionic](https://ionicframework.com/) before, you'll need to download the CLI tool.

 `npm install -g @ionic/cli`